 Who’s behind this site?

-This site was set up and is run by the British Humanist Association.
+This site was set up and is run by Humanists UK.
 We believe that every young person should grow up in an inclusive school that treats them, their parents, and their teachers with equal respect, regardless of their religious or non-religious beliefs or background.
 You can find out more about our campaigning work on our website.